Debate On ICE Protests, Immigration, And Israel vs Iran!

 He was a DeSantis supporter.

-Oh no, it's it's oh Trump holds grudges.
+Oh, no, it's it's Trump holds grudges.

-Oh you didn't want to take his football.
+He didn't want to take his forehead.

 Have you met Trump?